tsaboin/outline-mcp-server/README.md

 - v5 has introduced several breaking changes:
   - support has been dropped for both `stdio` and `sse` transport interfaces.
 This server now solely exposes a [Streamable HTTP endpoint](https://modelcontextprotocol.io/specification/draft/basic/transports#streamable-http) at the `/mcp` route.
 If you require sse/stdio, downgrade to v4
   - the `--port` CLI flag has been migrated to an environment variable, `OUTLINE_MCP_PORT`
-  - Minmum node version has been bumped to 20
+  - Minimum node version has been bumped to 20

 ## Features